 1 lb. tilapia or halibut, cut into 2-3” cubes

 1. Add olive oil to large pot on medium heat.
-Add fennel, shallots and salt and sauté for 5-10 minutes, or until onions are translucent.
+Add fennel, onion and shallots and sauté for 5-10 minutes, or until onions are translucent.

 2. Add garlic and red pepper flakes and sauté 2 minutes.

-3. Add canned tomatoes and juices, tomato paste, wine, water, bay leaf, salt and oregano.
+3. Add oregano, bay leaf, tomato paste, canned tomatoes and juices, wine and water.
 Stir well to combine.